Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

 ## Use cases and advantages

-In web development, performance and responsiveness are intricately linked and play crucial role.
+In BE development, performance and responsiveness are intricately linked and play crucial role.
 Using of asynchronous processing for time-consuming or computation-intensive tasks is beneficial for both of them.
 For email sending, files processing, logging, where instant response is impossible or not necessary, asynchronous processing provides an efficient way to handle tasks without delaying other critical operations or blocking the main execution flow.
 Consider using of Java `CompletableFuture` and `@Async` Spring annotation for asynchronous processing.
 Let's demonstrate an example with email sending, using Spring `@Async` annotation.
 It allows to submit sending of email without waiting a response from actual email processing service.